jonnonz1/nz-statute-book/acts/public/1994/health-and-disability-commissioner-act-1994.md

   (a) establish and maintain effective links with—
     (i) representatives of health consumers, disability services consumers, health care providers, and disability services providers:
     (ii) other bodies and organisations (including community groups) concerned with health matters or matters relating to disabilities:
-  (b) consult and co-operate with other agencies concerned with personal rights, including the Ombudsmen, the Human Rights Commission, the Children and Young People’s Commission, the Privacy Commissioner, and the Director of Mental Health.
+  (b) consult and co-operate with other agencies concerned with personal rights, including the Ombudsmen, the Human Rights Commission, the Children’s Commissioner, the Privacy Commissioner, and the Director of Mental Health.
 (2A) Except as expressly provided otherwise in this or another Act, the Commissioner must act independently in performing his or her statutory functions and duties, and exercising his or her statutory powers, under—
   (a) this Act; and
   (b) any other Act that expressly provides for the functions, powers, or duties of the Commissioner (other than the Crown Entities Act 2004).